 Being assistant is a valuable opportunity for learning, giving service and being part of community.
 Being assistant is a voluntary job.
 Whenever possible, we will prevent assistants from paying for their services, and whenever possible you will receive value through getting insight in group dynamics, the process of facilitation, etc.

 Helpers are participants that get a reduced price (at least 50% discount) or free participation in exchange for practical help like doing shopping, setting up the room, cleaning during and after the workshop.
 Helpers will not be openly mentioned in the circle, as to prevent power dynamics as much as possible.
-Helpers are not team-members, not part of co-creating the workshop, emotional spaceholding, emotional preparation etc. Although they are participating in the exercises, we acknowledge that power dynamics may still arise, and therefore this Code of Ethics also applies to them.
+Helpers are not team-members, not part of co-creating the workshop, emotional space-holding, emotional preparation etc. Although they are participating in the exercises, we acknowledge that power dynamics may still arise, and therefore this Code of Ethics also applies to them.

 Team members can switch role from assistant to helper to participant over different workshops, but not within a workshop.